azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

 - Full-text message search, including via #hashtags and @usernames
 - Send email or SMS messages to hotel manager or customer service if guest sentiment indicates they are upset, so hotel staff can respond quickly

-AdventureWorks wants to build a solution that is both scalable and extensible.
-According to Marc Tripp, the CTO of AdventureWorks: "We want it scalable in the sense that it could support the chat requirements of the largest hotels in the world, currently with as many as 7,200 rooms.
+First Up Consultants wants to build a solution that is both scalable and extensible.
+According to Marc Tripp, the CTO of First Up Consultants: "We want it scalable in the sense that it could support the chat requirements of the largest hotels in the world, currently with as many as 7,200 rooms.
 While we don't anticipate having any single chat room with a thousand guests or 2,000 concurrent one-on-one chats between a guest and the concierge staff, we want a solution that could handle that if it needed to."

 Extensible in the sense that they can add new features on top of the solid, baseline real-time messaging functionality.
 For example, while they are starting by supporting search (for their backend) across chat messages, they already have a set of extensions they know they want to perform.

 An important extensibility point for them is a way for them to gather the sentiment of their guests as they interact in the public chat rooms and with the concierge.
 Hotel operators are motivated to keep tabs on guest sentiment in real-time, so they can respond to any upset guests quickly and turn a miserable stay into an amazing stay.
 To this end, they would like a dashboard (that updates in real-time) showing the volume of chat messages flowing thru their system, a pie chart showing the most active users at a glance, a bar chart highlighting upset users (who need to be addressed ASAP), and some form of gauge showing the average real-time sentiment for window of time (e.g., the last hour, last 24 hours).
 They would also like to view trending sentiment over time, alongside the real-time sentiment data.

 While guest sentiment is important, it is a reactive measure.
-Adventure Works would like to take a proactive approach in positively affecting sentiment by expediting the requests of their guests via chat.
+First Up Consultants would like to take a proactive approach in positively affecting sentiment by expediting the requests of their guests via chat.
 In particular, they are looking to experiment with automating the routing of routine guest requests (e.g., "Can I get more towels?", "I forgot my toothbrush" and "Can I get a bottle of champagne") that would otherwise require the attention of an already overloaded front desk attendant.
 These requests, once automatically routed, could be sent directly to housekeeping or room service as is most appropriate.
-Adventure Works has heard of active machine learning, whereby the system improves constantly with use, while still knowing what it is unsure of and asking for help when it determines it needs assistance.
+First Up Consultants has heard of active machine learning, whereby the system improves constantly with use, while still knowing what it is unsure of and asking for help when it determines it needs assistance.
 They have also requested the ability to use sentiment analysis to notify hotel guest services via email or SMS message should the sentiment analysis service detect that a guest is upset, so they can respond more quickly to improve that guest's experience.

 Another way they would like to be proactive and reduce load on hotel staff, is to have a bot that can answer guest questions about the hotel.
 This is something that can be separate from the real-time chat, and it is a feature that they would like automated as much as possible.